akshatgoel92/building-footprints/README.md

     }
 }
 ```
+This block has the settings for the output layer.

 To run this module adjust the settings.json file as required and then use the following command:
 ```python